 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

-A light orange, film-coated, oval, biconvex tablet debossed with VH 1 on one side of the tablet and M on other side.
+A pink, film-coated, oval, biconvex tablet debossed with VH 4 on one side of the tablet and M on other side.

 Images are the copyright of the Pharmacy Guild of Australia